Power behind the throne

-The previous evening was a fitting finale for our Grand Progress.
+The previous evening we took a gentle walk around some of the Tudor Landmarks along the River Thames, reminding ourselves of how this great City came to life in the Tudor age.
 After a leisurely breakfast we arrange transport back to a London mainline railway station or London airport if agreed when booking.
 For those who have later journeys, we can arrange additional trips to sites in London if these have been agreed prior to arrival

 * All prices are per person, based on two people sharing a double, or twin room.
 A 20% supplement applies to all solo bookings.Free Brochure

 Request your copy now >

-- Hatfield House, Hampton Court Palace, Penshurst Place , Hever Castle, Syon House, Buckden Towers, Kimbolton School, Peterborough Cathedral, Richard III Centre, Kenilworth Castle, Wolf Hall, Coughton Court, Sudeley Castle, Grafton Regis and a Medieval banquet.
+- Hatfield House, Hampton Court Palace, Penshurst Place , Hever Castle, Syon House, Buckden Towers, Fotheringay Castle, Peterborough Cathedral, Richard III Centre, Kenilworth Castle, Coughton Court, Sudeley Castle, Grafton Regis.

 - All entry fees